 Thanks to the legends at:

-Three friends – Matt, Stu and Cameron – with backgrounds public relations and brand marketing were aware of the growing overseas craft alcohol scene and wondered how they could go about making an Australian craft gin.
+Three friends – Matt, Stu, and Cameron – with backgrounds in public relations and brand marketing were aware of the growing overseas craft alcohol scene and wondered how they could go about making an Australian craft gin.
 This resulted in a USA fact-finding road trip to check out craft gin distilleries and to learn about the processes, the products, and the possibilities.

-Once they had returned to Australia, they ordered a Carl copper still from Germany, sourced ingredients, and used crowdfunding platform “Pozible” to raise enough capital to allow them to make their first-ever batch of Four Pillars Rare Dry Gin.
+Once they had returned to Australia, they ordered a CARL copper still from Germany, sourced ingredients, and used crowdfunding platform “Pozible” to raise enough capital to allow them to make their first-ever batch of Four Pillars Rare Dry Gin.

-The friends decided that they wanted to create a quality gin that “embodied modern Australia”, which Matt considers to be “the best tasting country on earth!”
+The friends decided that they wanted to create a quality gin that “embodied modern Australia,” which Matt considers to be “the best tasting country on earth!”
 Seeking to integrate Mediterranean citrus and Asian spice with traditional botanicals, the team sourced Tasmanian pepperberry leaf, Australian lemon myrtle, and native citrus fruits to combine with the very best juniper from Macedonia and Kosovo.

-The packaging was deliberately designed to ensure that each product exuded class, quality, and attention to detail; from the shape of the bottle, to the label, and (of course) to the gin within.
+The packaging was deliberately designed to ensure that each product exuded class, quality, and attention to detail; from the shape of the bottle to the label, and (of course), to the gin within.
 This initial investment has allowed the Four Pillars classic design to become recognisable in its own right and to stand the test of time.

 The Four Pillar Team decided at an early stage to place their gin at a premium price point.
 They believed people were “looking to drink well at home,” and thankfully, they were right.
-It seems they managed to break a significant psychological barrier, as it’s now not unusual for gin connoisseurs to pay $70 – $100 for a quality craft product that can be savoured and enjoyed in the comfort of their own home, or alternatively, to pay a premium price for the same product from a cocktail bar menu.
+It seems they managed to break a significant psychological barrier, as it is now not unusual for gin connoisseurs to pay $70 – $100 for a quality craft product that can be savored and enjoyed in the comfort of their own home, or alternatively, to pay a premium price for the same product from a cocktail bar menu.

-The Four Pillars partners had the wisdom and business experience to realise the importance of nurturing customer relationships right from the beginning, and made those very first crowd-funding customers members of the “Batch No 1 Club.”
+The Four Pillars partners had the wisdom and business experience to realise the importance of nurturing customer relationships right from the beginning and made those very first crowd-funding customers members of the “Batch No 1 Club.”
 To this day, those same customers are given first access to new products.

-Since then, the company has increased its relationship-building by introducing gin-making and gin-tasting experiences at their distillery in the Yarra Valley, and most recently at their new “Four Pillars Laboratory” in Surry Hills, Sydney.
+Since then, the company has increased its relationship-building by introducing gin-making and gin-tasting experiences at their distillery in the Yarra Valley and most recently at their new “Four Pillars Laboratory” in Surry Hills, Sydney.

-When asked if tempted to move away from the craft concept to concentrate on increasing the volume of successful products, Matt emphasised “craft is not defined by scale” and the team has great clarity around their brand success strategy.
+When asked if tempted to move away from the craft concept to concentrate on increasing the volume of successful products, Matt emphasized “craft is not defined by scale,” and the team has great clarity around their brand success strategy.
 He believes Four Pillars will continue to blend the philosophy of “quality first” with the exploration of new frontiers, and he is keen to take the original products to new customers and become the biggest craft gin provider in Australia.

-Four Pillars aims to be the best, by “doing more and better.”
+Four Pillars aims to be the best by “doing more and better.”
 The accolade of International Gin Producer of the Year 2019, awarded by the International Wine and Spirits Competition (IWSC), has inspired Matt, Stu, and Cameron to continue their “crazy ride” for some time to come.

 Overdose x Four Pillars